ystk/debian-python2.7/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

-   Raise when a :term:`generator`\'s :meth:`close` method is called.
+   Raised when a :term:`generator`\'s :meth:`close` method is called.
 It directly inherits from :exc:`BaseException` instead of :exc:`StandardError` since it is technically not an error.

    .. versionadded:: 2.5